Triple line destabilization -- Tuning film thickness through meniscus curvature: Experiments

-Experiments were performed in vertical tubes 1.5 meter in length and 6.4 mm in inner diameter.
-The tube material is plasticized polyvinylchloride~(Tygon, Saint-Gobain).
+Fast dewetting experiments were performed in vertical tubes with 1.5 meter length and 6.4 mm inner diameter.
+The tube material was plasticized polyvinylchloride~(Tygon, Saint-Gobain).
 A 2~mL bridge of liquid was introduced at the top of the tube.
-Pressurized nitrogen was allowed at the top so that the bridge, which was initially at rest, reached a stationary velocity within a transient time negligible compared to the total measurement duration.
+Subsequently, pressurized nitrogen was allowed at the top so that the liquid bridge, which was initially at rest, reached a stationary velocity within a transient time negligible compared to the total measurement duration.
+For low velocity experiments, a similar setup, smaller in size, was also used.
+This allowed to index match the outside of the tube in a containing cell with parallel faces for better optical observations.
 Steady state velocities ranged between $10^{-6}$ and 1~m.s$^{-1}$ for overpressures of the order of tens of Pa.

 We used solutions of glycerol in water with mass fractions ranging from 0 to 75 wt\%.
-Viscosity increased from 0.94 to 30 mPa.s and surface tension decreased from 70.3 to 59 mN.m$^{-1}$ with glycerol addition.
-For all liquids, the receding contact angles at low velocity were found to be approximately 40$^\circ$.
-The capillary length was nearly constant, varying from 2.66~mm to 2.25~mm, close to the tube radius $R$=3.2~mm, while the characteristic velocities of the liquids, defined as $v_l=\gamma/\eta$, ranged between 2 and 75~m.s$^{-1}$.
+Viscosity increased from 0.94 to 30 mPa.s and surface tension decreased from 70.3 to 59.0 mN.m$^{-1}$ with glycerol addition.
+With these combinations of surface tensions and viscosities, the capillary length was nearly constant, varying from 2.66~mm to 2.25~mm, close to the tube radius $R$=3.2~mm, while the characteristic velocities of the liquids, defined as $v_l=\gamma/\eta$, ranged from 2 to 75~m.s$^{-1}$.